-Gives you more confidence to delegate tasks because tasks have been broken down into a simple foolproof step-by-step guides.
-This makes delegation easier as you don’t need to worry that something will not be done right or mistakes made as the process has been documented.
+Gives you more confidence to delegate tasks because tasks have been broken down into simple, foolproof step-by-step guides.
+This makes delegation easier as you don’t need to worry that something will not be done right or mistakes will be made as the process has been documented.

-This confidence will leads to more delegation, resulting in increased productivity.
+This confidence will lead to more delegation, resulting in increased productivity.

-Throughout history a checklist has made a huge impact in aviation, space travel and exploration, and safety standards in hospitals and reduce infection and errors within surgery.
+Throughout history, a checklist has greatly impacted aviation, space travel and exploration, and safety standards in hospitals and reduced infection and errors within the surgery.

-The simplest ways to prevent mistakes and reduce errors and save lives has been shown to use a simple checklist!
+The simplest way to prevent mistakes, reduce errors and save lives has been shown to use a simple checklist!

 Why is a checklist important?
-Use a checklist if you want a great tool to ensure that you won’t forget anything whilst ensuring every process and task you carry out again and again, are completed perfectly every time, then use a checklist.
+Use a checklist if you want a great tool to ensure that you won’t forget anything whilst ensuring every process and task you carry out, again and again, is completed perfectly every time, then use a checklist.

-Checklists can make a significant difference for your business and they can even be used to help save lives.
-Nothing gets forgotten or allowed to “fall through the cracks,” quality of work increases and your business can be more efficient and productivity increases.
+Checklists can make a significant difference for your business and can even be used to help save lives.
+Nothing gets forgotten or allowed to “fall through the cracks,” quality of work increases and your business can be more efficient, and productivity increases.

 Now you understand why is a Checklist Important?
 You can see why we just love the power of a simple checklist in business.

-Checkify offers you both a checklist to manage your business processes making it easier for anyone to step into the the breach incase of a emergency or the need to work remotely.
-But also the the ability to add one off ad hoc to-do list tasks
+Checkify offers you both a checklist to manage your business processes, making it easier for anyone to step into the breach in case of an emergency or the need to work remotely.
+But also the ability to add one-off ad hoc to-do list tasks

 Does the running of your business include several repetitive tasks?
 If there’s no guidance or procedure in place, it’s possible for some of the steps in the process to get forgotten.
 This is why checklists are important.